boostorg/website-v2/docs/mailman/local-testing.md

   - Did you restart `web`/`celery-worker`/`celery-beat` after changing `MAILMAN_REST_API_URL`?
   - Did you actually run `create lists` (Part 1, step 4)?
 If the lists don't exist yet on Mailman, every subscribe attempt fails the same way.
+  - Does the domain in `MAILMAN_REST_API_URL` match the domain the lists were actually created under in Mailman?
+If you changed `MAILMAN_REST_API_URL` after running `create lists`, the app will request a list under the new domain while Mailman only has one under the old domain - run `list lists` (Part 1, step 4) to check which domain your lists currently exist under.
 - **No email shows up in Maildev** - check `docker compose logs celery-worker` for a failed task;
   the confirmation email is sent via Celery, so the worker needs to be running.